solidcouch/solid-identity/packages/core/README.md

 // }]
 ```

-### Custom webId
+### Identity for custom webId

-You can also authenticate your service with custom webId (for example your own webId)
+You can also authenticate your service with custom webId, such as your personal webId.

 You MUST add triple `<webId> solid:oidcIssuer <issuer>.` to your webId, where `issuer` MUST match the origin of the service. (no trailing slashes!)